 The Transparency Stars program features:

 • A streamlined application process.
-A short web form enables you to submit nominations with minimal data entry and a few mouse clicks.
+A short web form enables you to submit applications with minimal data entry and a few mouse clicks.
 Various types of software can be used to meet program requirements.
-The Comptroller does not partner with or endorse vendors for the Transparency Stars program.
+The Comptroller’s office does not partner with or endorse vendors for the Transparency Stars program.

 • Honorary distinction.
-The new program recognizes great breadth and depth in the information presented for each specific Transparency Star awarded, making each star a prestigious achievement.
-The Stars stand on their own and are not awarded along a continuum or with an expectation that entities should be attaining five out of five stars.
+The program recognizes great breadth and depth in the information presented for each specific Transparency Star awarded, making each star a prestigious achievement.
+The Stars stand on their own and are not awarded along a continuum or with an expectation that entities should be attaining six out of six stars.

 There are no application deadlines for Transparency Stars.

 Transparency Stars are granted and maintained on an ongoing basis.
-The Comptroller’s staff conduct regular reviews of each awardee and may revoke an award should they determine an awardee’s transparency conduct is no longer in keeping with the program’s goals and intent.
+The Comptroller's staff conduct regular reviews of each awardee and may revoke an award should they determine an awardee's transparency information no longer meets the criteria or is no longer in keeping with the program's goals and intent.

-A dedicated page or subsection within the finance or transparency section of your website should show how your entity has made efforts to open its books to present information in a user-friendly, understandable format.
+Provide a page or subsection within the finance or transparency section of your website to show how your entity has made efforts to open its books and present information in a user-friendly, understandable format.

 The page or website section should include a general narrative overview of the transparency area and other pertinent items.
 This page, and all items within, should be accessible by no more than three clicks from your entity's home page.